Jack Dreyer: The Maytag is Better Than Ever

 Photo by Brian Ray/hawkeyesports.com

-Dreyer’s list of accomplishments were long and they made him a nationally ranked prospect, and, after competing in the Futures game, his recruiting “blew up.”
+Dreyer’s list of accomplishments was long and made him a nationally ranked prospect, and, after competing in the Futures game, his recruiting “blew up.”

 In a good way of course.